MicrosoftDocs/VBA-Docs/api/Excel.Chart.DisplayBlanksAs.md

 ## Example

-This example sets Microsoft Excel to not plot blank cells in Chart1.
+This example sets Microsoft Excel to not plot blank cells on Chart1.

 ```vb
 Charts("Chart1").DisplayBlanksAs = xlNotPlotted